 b.
 Lamborghini wasn’t always involved in automobiles.
 He started out manufacturing tractors and other agricultural equipment, then opened an oil heater factory and later an air conditioning company.
 His success allowed him to purchase and modify cars, including Fiats, Alfa Romeos, Lancias, a Mercedes-Benz 300L, Jaguar E-type, two Maserati 3500GTs, and eventually numerous Ferraris, but he never felt they provided all that a performance car should, commenting the Maseratis were heavy and slow, the Ferraris were too noisy, lacked any luxury, and had inferior clutches.
 After Ferruccio modified a Ferrari 250GT to outperformed the stock model, he told his close friend Enzo Ferrari the car should be better.
 Enzo basically gave him the finger and told him he was a tractor builder, not a car builder.
 Ferruccio decided to prove him wrong and started building the Lambo line of sports cars.

 c.
 Miura – 3.5L-4L making 280-350 hp (different models).
 It’s often cited that the term “supercar” was coined by journalist L.K.J.
 Setright when he reviewed the Miura for Car Life magazine in May 1966, but that word had actually been used for at least a year in English “supercar” publications before the Miura review.
-Even so, the Ferrari Daytona outperformed the Miura… The prototype was originally called the P400S but it went into production as the Miura; named for the most savage breed of Bull bred by Don Eduardo Miura, owner of a lamborghinidiablofamous bull range in Seville.
+Even so, the Ferrari Daytona outperformed the Miura… The prototype was originally called the P400S but it went into production as the Miura; named for the most savage breed of Bull bred by Don Eduardo Miura, owner of a famous bull range in Seville.

 d.
 Cool fact – The Shah of Iran owned a Miura which was confiscated by the Ayatollahs after the revolution in 1979.
 It was sold to Dubai and later purchased by Nicolas Cage for $490k, the most expensive Miura ever sold.
 Frank Sinatra also owned an orange Miura, with matching orange leather and shag carpeting.